Atlanta Police Scanner: The Civil Rights City Goes Dark

 Officers shot Rayshard Brooks at a Wendy's restaurant.
 The incident was captured on bodycam, but scanner communications during the response provided additional context.
 Police Chief Erika Shields resigned the next day.

 Following charges against the officer who shot Brooks, approximately 170 Atlanta officers called in sick.
 For the evening of June 19, every officer in Zone 5 failed to report for duty.
-Scanner listeners documented this unprecedented situation—information that would be impossible to obtain after encryption.
+Scanner listeners documented this unprecedented situation.
+That information would have been impossible to obtain after encryption.

 "Cop City" and the Transparency Battle

-The controversy over Atlanta's Public Safety Training Center—known to critics as "Cop City"— has highlighted the city's broader transparency problems.
-When investigative journalists sought records about the $115 million facility, they faced extraordinary resistance.
+The controversy over Atlanta's Public Safety Training Center, known to critics as "Cop City," exposed how far the city would go to block oversight.
+When journalists sought records about the $115 million facility, the resistance was immediate.

 The Atlanta Community Press Collective and Lucy Parsons Labs sued for records after the Atlanta Police Foundation refused to comply with Georgia's Open Records Act.
 APF CEO Dave Wilkinson argued that journalism would be used to "terrorize" companies building the facility—essentially claiming that reporting is terrorism.

 In June 2025, a Fulton County judge ordered the Atlanta Police Foundation to release 15 unredacted public records.
-The ruling was a significant victory for journalists and transparency advocates.
+The ruling was a win for journalists and accountability advocates.

 Records obtained by the Brennan Center revealed that Atlanta police compiled 155 intelligence reports monitoring Stop Cop City protesters, sharing information with the FBI, DHS, and universities.
 Over two-thirds targeted peaceful protest activities.